Nicolas Cage to star as Joe Exotic in limited TV series

 Imagine Television Studios and CBS Television Studios are among the producers of the limited, eight-part project.

-According to the producer, it will explore how Joe Shreibvogel became Joe Exotic and detail his effort to keep his Oklahoma zoo open “even at the risk of losing his sanity.
-It'll be based on a Texas Monthly Magazine article “Joe Exotic: A Dark Journey Into the World of a Man Gone Wild” by Leif Reigstad.
+It will explore how Joe Shreibvogel became Joe Exotic and detail his effort to keep his Oklahoma zoo open “even at the risk of losing his sanity,” the producers said in a statement Monday.
+It’s based on the Texas Monthly magazine article “Joe Exotic: A Dark Journey Into the World of a Man Gone Wild” by Leif Reigstad.

-Dan Laguna, who with producer Paul Young optioned the article, will write and executive produce the series, which will be seeking a distribution deal soon.
+Dan Laguna, who with producer Paul Young optioned the article, will write and executive produce the series, which will be seeking a distribution deal soon, producers said.

-Joe Exotic has been the center of controversy since Netflix released "Tiger King".
+Netflix’s “Tiger King” has made Joe Exotic an object of fascination and controversy.
 He is now known as Joseph Maldonado-Passage and is serving a federal prison sentence for his conviction in a murder-for-hire plot and for animal abuse.

 More News